Free* Virtual Visits On Demand

 - If you are sick with traditional cold and flu symptoms such as a fever and cough, stay at home and care for yourself as you usually would.
 If needed, use Virtual Visits.
 Virtual Visits are currently FREE to those with symptoms of COVID-19 using code: COVID.

-- Along with fever, cough or shortness of breath, COVID-19 symptoms may include chills, sore throat, headache, muscle aches and loss of taste or smell.
+- Along with fever, cough or shortness of breath, COVID-19 symptoms may include chills, sore throat, headache, muscle aches, loss of taste or smell, congestion or runny nose, diarrhea, nausea or vomiting.

 - If you have flu symptoms and are in the high-risk category described above, call your primary care physician to discuss your illness.